Get £10 free when you join curve using our promo / referral code: EWP10.

 Who can get Curve?

 Anyone!
 Curve originally launched as a business card, targeting small business owners.
-Since January however, Curve has been accepting personal applications too.
+Since January however, Curve has been accepting personal applications.

 How to you apply?

-Receive £5 when using the referral code: 7UJ2B
+Receive £10 when using the referral code: EWP10

 What is Curve Rewards?

 Curve Rewards is the cashback scheme offered by Curve.
-Currently, you receive 1% cashback at three major brands during your first three months of membership for the free Blue card, or six major brands for the first three months if you have the Black card or the Black card + Wallet for spending on your Curve card at selected brands.
+You receive cashback for spending on your Curve card at selected retailers.
 This is in addition to any miles or points your nominated card would earn.

 The cashback is deposited as points into a card called “Curve Rewards” in your card “wallet”.